CYGear/free-hosting-helper/README.md

 # free-hosting-helper
-Host you HTML files for free
+Host your HTML files for free